bruvellu/cephalic-furrow/3-text/furrow.md

 carrying the loss of function alleles for *btd* and *eve* with a loss of function allele for *stg*, a gene that regulates the formation of mitotic domains in the nuclear cycle 14 [@Edgar1989-hv].
-We then imaged *stg*--*btd* and *stg*--*eve* double mutants using our lightsheet pipeline as before.

-**[Hypothetical outcome]** We find the ectopic folds are still present in double mutant embryos which lack mitotic domains (@fig:double).
-We observe, however, a different distribution of folding events when compared to the single mutant embryos.
-This indicates that mitotic domains are not required but bias the position and formation of ectopic folds in cephalic furrow mutants.
+We then imaged *stg*--*btd* and *stg*--*eve* double mutants using our lightsheet pipeline, and find **[hypothetical outcome]** the ectopic folds are still present in double mutant embryos which lack mitotic domains (@fig:double).
+We observe, however, a different distribution of folding events when compared to the single mutant embryos (@fig:double).
+This indicates the expansion forces exerted in mitotic domains are not required for the formation of ectopic folds, but their presence, as observed in single *btd* and *eve* mutants, bias the position of buckling events in the absence of the cephalic furrow.

 <!--In both *stg*--*btd* and *stg*--*eve* double mutants, the ectopic folds are absent, suggesting the presence of mitotic domains is necessary for the formation of ectopic folds.
 This indicates they play a key role in the balance of local forces that lead to the formation of ectopic folds. -->